 - As LA Observed predicted last week, the Los Angeles Times laid off 75 journalists, or about 10% of newsroom staff.
 That comes on top of 150 job cuts in the newsroom this past summer.
 The site has the dour memo from Editor Russ Stanton.

 - Randy Turner is the latest blogger to point out the contradiction of newspapers reporting everyone else’s layoffs but burying their own.
 He cites the Joplin Globe, a Missouri paper that he says laid off 15 staffers last week but has said nothing about it since.
 And he provides a laundry list of layoffs at other local businesses that the Globe has covered in recent months.

 This entry was posted on Tuesday, October 28th, 2008 at 7:08 am and is filed under Advertising, Business News, BusinessModel, Circulation, Layoffs, Local news, NewMedia, Newspapers, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.